wale-e/wale-e.github.io/_posts/2024-12-31-hello-world-eliza.md

 `pnpm start`

 # Chat with you Eliza agent
-- Type after the "You:" prompt <br/>
+- Type after the "You:" prompt
 *Note The first time, your computer will download a small ollama model*
 ![agent terminal](/assets/images/eliza_hello_world_terminal.png)
 <br/><br/>

 ---
-This completes your hello world Eliza introduction<br/> Congratulations you have successful run your first Ai Agent
+This completes your hello world Eliza introduction
+Congratulations you have successful run your first Ai Agent